Indiana Wetlands.JPG

 that inspire.

 But Hoodox is more than that, too.
-Hoodox is a nonprofit organization that aims to build an active, involved, and fully supportive community around documentary film in Indiana.
+We’re a nonprofit organization on a mission to empower Hoosier storytellers and build an active, involved, and fully supportive community around documentary film in Indiana.

 We believe in the power of stories - to stay connected, spark conversations, and create positive change.